biharygergo/card-estimator/src/cli/data/20240707_comprehensive_guide_to_planning_poker.md

 While Planning Poker can be conducted with physical cards, many teams, especially those working remotely, opt for digital solutions.
 Some popular tools include:

 1. [PlanningPoker.live](https://planningpoker.live): A web-based tool that integrates with popular project management and video conferencing platforms.
+You can use it in [Microsoft Teams](/knowledge-base/installing-planning-poker-microsoft-teams-guide), [Google Meet](/knowledge-base/how-to-use-planning-poker-in-google-meet), or [Zoom](/knowledge-base/how-to-use-planning-poker-in-zoom).

 2. [Jira](https://www.atlassian.com/software/jira): Offers integrations to facilitate Planning Poker for teams already using the Atlassian suite.
+Learn more about [estimating JIRA issues with Planning Poker](/knowledge-base/how-to-estimate-jira-issues-with-planning-poker).

 3. [Trello Power-Ups](https://trello.com/power-ups): Various Trello add-ons provide Planning Poker functionality, allowing teams to estimate directly within their Trello boards.